SAP/luigi/docs/luigi-client-api.md

 #### getPathParams

 Returns the dynamic path parameters of the active URL.
-Path parameters are defined by navigation nodes with a dynamic **pathSegment** value starting with **:**, such as **productId**.
+Path parameters are defined by navigation nodes with a dynamic **pathSegment** value starting with ':', such as ':productId'.
 All path parameters in the current navigation path (as defined by the active URL) are returned.

 <!-- add-attribute:class:warning -->

 > **NOTE:** some special characters (`<`, `>`, `"`, `'`, `/`) in path parameters are HTML-encoded.

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** path parameters, where the object property name is the path parameter name without the prefix, and its value is the actual value of the path parameter.
-For example `{productId: 1234, ...}`
+For example: `{productId: 1234, ...}`

 #### getClientPermissions

 Returns the current client permissions as specified in the navigation node or an empty object.
-For details, see [Node parameters](navigation-parameters-reference.md).
+For details, see [Node parameters](navigation-parameters-reference.md#node-parameters).

-Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** client permissions as specified in the navigation node.
+Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** : client permissions as specified in the navigation node.

 #### setTargetOrigin